VoxForge/Robocallblocker/README.md

 **5. Troubleshooting**

 FreePBX uses [fail2ban](https://en.wikipedia.org/wiki/Fail2ban).
-If as you are setting up FreePBX and logging on and logging off you get locked out for no apparent reason, it is likely you have been caught by fail2ban.
+If as you are setting up FreePBX and logging on and logging off, and you get locked out for no apparent reason, it is likely you have been caught by fail2ban.

 Go to Admin > System Admin